-This year's Budget will offer tax rebates to both individuals and companies.
+This year's Singapore Budget 2013 will offer tax rebates to both individuals and companies.

-To relieve business costs, a 30 per cent corporate income tax rebate, capped at $30,000 per Year of Assessment, will be granted to companies for three years, from YA 2013 to YA 2015.
+To relieve business costs, there will be a 30 per cent corporate income tax rebate in Singapore Budget 2013, capped at $30,000 per Year of Assessment, will be granted to companies for three years, from YA 2013 to YA 2015.

-Minister of Finance Tharman Shanmugaratnam announced this on Monday in his Budget speech.
+Minister of Finance Tharman Shanmugaratnam announced this on Monday in his Singapore Budget 2013 speech on Monday.

 A 30 per cent road tax rebate will also be granted for goods vehicles, including goods-cum-passenger vehicles, buses and taxis for one year.